LuckyOne7777/Simple_MA-Algo_Backtester/README.md

   I plan to expand my V2, here are some of my following ideas:

   refine current logic
-  centralized and more detailed CSV file
+  more detailed CSV file
-  Converting algo into a modular framework
+  Converting algo into a modular framework switch to a specialized backtesting library once im comfortable with Python